-FORMS COLLISION REPAIR & REFINISH PROGRAM EVALUATION FORM
+COLLISION REPAIR AND REFINISH FUNDAMENTALS

-School/Program Name:
+FORMS

-City and State:

-Accreditation Areas Sought:

-- Damage Analysis/Estimating/Customer Service 46 hours minimum (Required) - Painting & Refinishing 300 hours minimum - Non-Structural Analysis & Damage Repair - 300 hours + 75 additional hours of Welding, Cutting & Joining - 375 hours minimum - Structural Analysis & Damage Repair 185 hours minimum.
-Accreditation in Non-Structural Analysis & Damage Repair is required

-Mechanical and Electrical Components - 200 hours minimum

-Combined classroom and lab/shop instructional activities, plus work-based learning hours if Standard 11 applies and e-learning hours if Standard 12 applies.

-Type: Initial Accreditation Renewal of Accreditation

-Please use this form when conducting a program evaluation.
+COLLISION REPAIR & REFINISH PROGRAM EVALUATION FORM School/Program Name: City and State: \ Accreditation Areas Sought: Damage Analysis/Estimating/Customer Service - 50 hours\ minimum (Required, except those choosing to accredit under Collision Repair and Refinish Fundamentals) Painting & Refinishing - 300 hours\ minimum Non-Structural Analysis & Damage Repair - 300 hours + 75 additional hours of Welding, Cutting & Joining - 375 hours\ minimum Structural Analysis & Damage Repair - 175 hours\ minimum.
+Accreditation in Non-Structural Analysis & Damage Repair is required Mechanical and Electrical Components - 200 hours\ minimum Collision Repair and Refinish Fundamentals - 300 hours\ minimum \ Combined classroom and lab/shop instructional activities, plus work-based learning hours if Standard 11 applies and e-learning hours if Standard 12 applies.
+Type: Initial Accreditation Renewal of Accreditation Please use this form when conducting a program evaluation.
 POSSIBLE DOCUMENTS: These helpful hints are provided to assist the program prepare for the accreditation process and on-site visit.
 These suggestions are meant as examples of items that may be used to support the rating.

-For all items requiring responses on a 5-point scale, use the following to rate your responses:

-1 2 3 4 5

-not at all very little somewhat, needs average, above average

-improvements adequate

-STANDARD 1 - PURPOSE

-THE COLLISION REPAIR & REFINISH TECHNICIAN TRAINING PROGRAM SHOULD HAVE CLEARLY STATED PROGRAM GOALS, RELATED TO THE NEEDS OF THE STUDENTS AND EMPLOYERS SERVED.

-1.1 EMPLOYMENT POTENTIAL
+For all items requiring responses on a 5-point scale, use the following to rate your responses: 2 5 1 3 4 very little not at all somewhat, needs average, above average improvements adequate STANDARD 1 - PURPOSE THE COLLISION REPAIR & REFINISH TECHNICIAN TRAINING PROGRAM SHOULD HAVE CLEARLY STATED PROGRAM GOALS, RELATED TO THE NEEDS OF THE STUDENTS AND EMPLOYERS SERVED.
+1.1 EMPLOYMENT POTENTIAL 1.1 the program.

-The employment potential for collision repair & refinish technicians, trained to the level for the specialty or general areas outlined in the program goals, should exist in the geographic area served by the program.
+The employment potential for collision repair & refinish technicians, trained to the level for the specialty or general areas outlined in the program goals, should exist in the geographic area served by